El Paso Municipal Rose Garden Reopens – Stop and Smell the Roses

-After closing for the season in November, one of our city's more visually stunning landmarks is preparing to let people back in.
-The seasonal reopening of the El Paso Municipal Rose Garden signals spring's eminent arrival.
+After closing for the season in November, one of our city's more visually stunning landmarks is letting people back in.
+The seasonal reopening of the El Paso Municipal Rose Garden signals spring's return to the Sun City.

-Beginning Monday, March 1, El Pasoans looking to breath fresh air and walk among nature can stop and smell the roses again.
+El Pasoans looking to breath fresh air and walk among nature can now stop and smell the roses again.
 Yes, you’ll have to pull your face mask down past your nose for a bit but it’s a small inconvenience compared to the reward that awaits your senses.

 Nestled in central El Paso on N. Copia, the four-acre Municipal Rose Garden is a mini oasis that features a waterfall, Koi pond, and plaza area.
 One of only 117 certified rose gardens in the United States, it is home to over 400 types of roses and an average of 1,500 rose bushes.